ietf-wg-mimi/mimi-arch/draft-ietf-mimi-arch.md

 ## Messages

-Mesage events are end-to-end secure objects that carry application messages in the standard MIMI content format.
+Mesage events are end-to-end secure objects that carry application messages,  often in the standard MIMI content format.
 The end-to-end encapsuation ensures that the message content is only accessible to the clients participating in the room, not the servers that help to distribute it.